vimariano/horiseon/README.md

 # HORISEON HOME PAGE

 ## PROJECT DESCRIPTION
-For this project my client is a marketing agency that wants there codebase refactored to follow accessibility standards.
+For this project my client is a marketing agency that wants there codebase refactored to follow accessibility standards to optimize the site for search engines.

 ## ACCEPTANCE CRITERIA